-The Company was obligated to pay royalties to the Office of the Chief Scientist ("OCS"), in the amount of 3%-3.5% of the sales recorded from products and other related revenues generated from such projects, up to 100% of the grants received, linked to the U.S. dollar and for grants received after January 1, 1999 also bearing interest at the rate of LIBOR.
+The Company was obligated to pay royalties to the Israel Innovation Authority ("IIA"), in the amount of 3%-3.5% of the sales recorded from products and other related revenues generated from such projects, up to 100% of the grants received, linked to the U.S. dollar and for grants received after January 1, 1999 also bearing interest at the rate of LIBOR.
 The obligation to pay these royalties is contingent on actual sales of the products and in the absence of such sales, no payment is required.
-The Company was undergoing an audit by the OCS for royalties paid before the sale of the Company's Video business.
-As of December 31, 2016, the Company believes it has sufficient provisions to cover the outcome of such review process.
+The Company was undergoing an audit by the IIA for royalties paid before the sale of the Company's Video business.
+As of December 31, 2017, the Company has sufficient provisions to cover the expected outcome of such review process.
 The provision for the above commitments was recorded under liabilities attributed to discontinued operations as the Company has no further obligation to pay royalties on revenues generated by the Video Activity subsequent to its sale.